KainMason/Louisville2017_WeatherCrime/README.md

-Certainly!
-Here's the README in markdown format with copyable text:

-markdown
-Copy code
 # Crime Analysis: Crime Incidents by Type and Temperature in 2017

 This Python script analyzes crime incidents by type and temperature in the year 2017.
 It uses data from two CSV files, `crime2017.csv` and `weather.csv`, and visualizes the results in a bar chart using matplotlib and tkinter libraries.